greenstack/portfolio/README.md

-# portfolio
+# Portfolio
-Some code samples from projects that I've worked on.
+These are some code samples from projects that I've worked on.